ESE: Raising awareness of the links between endocrinology and COVID-19

-During this challenging period of the COVID-19 pandemic, ESE recognises the hard work and dedication of all endocrinologists across the world, and in particular our members, as they strive to continue to support their patients and develop new care pathways.
+During the challenging period of the COVID-19 pandemic, ESE recognised the hard work and dedication of endocrinologists across the world as they strived to support their patients and develop new care pathways.
+Our own efforts focused on raising awareness of the links between endocrinology, COVID-19 and metabolic diseases at the EU level.

 European Society of Endocrinology (ESE)’s statement concerning COVID-19 vaccination: ‘follow the same recommendations for patients with stable endocrine disorders as for the general population’ (02 February 2021)